Scripture readings: Book of the Prophet Amos 6:1, 4-7; First Letter of Saint Paul to Timothy 6:11-16; Gospel According to Saint Luke 16:19-31

 As Lazarus the beggar is carried by angels to a place of honor after death, called “Abraham’s bosom,” the rich man lands up in torment after death, punished for the moral destitution of a life of revelry and waste.
 Aware of the consequences of his life on earth, Dives the rich man begs that his brothers still living be alerted to what awaits the selfish in this life after death.

-In the parable of Dives and Lazarus, Jesus sounds an ever recurring warning about living a careless life, heedless of the necessity of real conversion and concern for others.
+In the parable of Dives and Lazarus, Jesus sounds an regular-recurring warning about living a careless life, heedless of the necessity of real conversion and concern for others.
 Thoughtless neglect of the poor as well as positive injustice toward others, whomever they may be, is equally blameworthy.

 If someone cannot be humane with the Law of God in the here and now, they will unlikely be moved even if someone should rise from the dead, Jesus is telling his hearers.
 Heartless neglect of the great opportunities and responsibilities are at the core of Jesus’ message this Sunday.